 What is your cold weather policy?
 We are guided by the weather as much as we are by the needs of the children we serve.
 We aim to be outside in all weather conditions, and we will have a temporary structure set up outside for warmth as needed.
 While we do not have a hard temperature cut-off, we do take extra precautions at -30 and below.
 Please ensure your child is always prepared and ready to be outside when they come to The Nest.
 As you know, weather can change quickly during the day.
 Information to help families prepare can be found on on our Info & Gear List page www.riverstoridges.org/info-and-gear-list.

 Can my child attend if they have an inclusion worker?
 Yes, provided the the inclusion worker is qualified and meets our criteria, plus their presence will enable your child to fully participate in all the activities (indoor and outdoor).
 If your child will need the support of an inclusion worker to attend program, please contact us at email@example.com.

-What happens if my child is selected through the lottery, and they have a sibling in the same age range?
-We will keep family groups of siblings together.
-If one is selected in the lottery, each eligible sibling will also be offered a spot.
+Will you offer after-school, Summer, holiday programs?
+It is unlikely that these programs will be offered.
+If this changes, we will send a notification to our mailing list.
+What happens if I registered one child and they have a sibling in the same age range?
+We will always do our best to keep family groups of siblings together.
+If one is registered, we will do our best to ensure each eligible sibling will also be offered a spot.

 Strong Roots Bursary Fund Information